In the third part of our series on the Rule of Life, Bishop Paul considers what it is like to be called to learn.

 The Gospels are full of dialogue, as the disciples share their own thoughts and reflections in response to the words of Jesus, and as Jesus gives them time and space to share.
 “Lord, how many times…?”
 “Never, Lord!”, “Lord, tell my brother…” - all these and so many others become openings for Jesus to respond, and teach in conversation, and for his followers to learn by listening and speaking and listening again.

-In my work for the national Church, which began over fifteen years ago, we undertook research which made it clear that if a church provided opportunities for this listening-speaking-listening rhythm then its people grew in faith, and that churches that grew in numbers were almost always providing these opportunities regularly.
+In my work for the national Church, which began over fifteen years ago, we undertook research that made it clear that if a church provided opportunities for this listening-speaking-listening rhythm then its people grew in faith, and that churches that grew in numbers were almost always providing these opportunities regularly.
 As the Rule of Life unfolds I’ll be looking at the application of this principle to our evangelism, as we find ourselves sent to tell.
 But here at the beginning of the journey I simply want to encourage you to find a regular opportunity to listen, and speak, and listen - where you are.

 Many of our parish churches have a network of small groups, set up for discussion or bible study or friendship, often combined with worship and (of course) with a cup of tea.
-For others the regular organisations of the Church - for example the Mothers’ Union branch - provides the same opportunity.
+For others the regular organisations of the Church - for example, the Mothers’ Union branch - provides the same opportunity.
 In our schools, dialogue and conversation is a central part of the teaching process.
 In our chaplaincies, the opportunity to ask questions and to hear opinions is greatly valued by those who encounter the chaplains in the course of their everyday lives.
 All these moments are to be treasured and developed, as we become a community of learning.

 Listen-speak-listen.
 If you are already doing this, simply continue, knowing that tens of thousands of others across the Diocese are doing the same thing in all their different ways.
 If you’re not, why not begin?
 Talk with your friends and with the lay and ordained leaders of your community about the best way to start those conversations weekly, and to learn together.